IBM/cpdctl/README_command_reference.md

 `--size` (<a href="#cli-model-entity-size-example-schema-ml">`ModelEntitySize`</a>)
 :   This will be used by scoring to record the size of the model.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--size=@path/to/file.json`.

 `--metrics` (<a href="#cli-metric-example-schema-ml">`Metric[]`</a>)
 :   Metrics that can be returned by an operation.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--metrics=@path/to/file.json`.

 `--custom` (generic map)
 :   User defined properties specified as key-value pairs.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--custom=@path/to/file.json`.

 `--user-defined-objects` (map[string]string)
 :   User defined objects referenced by the model.
 For any user defined class or function used in the model, its name, as referenced in the model, must be specified as the `key` and its fully qualified class or function name must be specified as the `value`.
 This is applicable for `Tensorflow 2.X` models serialized in `H5` format using the `tf.keras` API.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--user-defined-objects=@path/to/file.json`.

 `--hybrid-pipeline-software-specs` (<a href="#cli-software-spec-rel-example-schema-ml">`SoftwareSpecRel[]`</a>)
 :   The list of the software specifications that are used by the pipeline that generated this model, if the model was generated by a pipeline.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--hybrid-pipeline-software-specs=@path/to/file.json`.

 `--training-id` (string)
 :   Since CloudPak for Data `4.7.0`.
 This field can be used to store the `id` of the training job that was used to produce this model.